-Our behavior team believes that in order to improve a pet’s behavior, a group of concerned people can come together to find solutions.
-By bringing together veterinarians, animal behaviorists, dog trainers and yourself to help your pet, we create the synergy for behavior solutions.
+Our behavior team believes that in order to best improve a pet’s behavior, a group of dedicated people can come together to find solutions.
+By bringing together veterinarians, animal trainers, veterinary support staff and yourself to help your pet, we create the synergy for behavior change.

-Here are some of the most commonly-asked questions about Dr. Valli’s consultations
+Here are some of the most commonly-asked questions about Synergy

 - Gaining extensive education of normal and abnormal behaviors of domesticated and wild species, as well as on neurology, neuropharmacology, and related topics

 - Writing several detailed case reports